Top Sites in Arches National Park

 Delicate Arch

-Delicate Arch is accessed by a 1.5 mile moderately strenuous hike (one-way).
-The Arch sits on the edge of a sandstone bowl in a small natural amphitheater.
+The Arch itself sits on the edge of a sandstone bowl in a small natural amphitheater, perched delicately on the the edge.
 It’s possible to walk right up to the Arch and stand underneath it.

 Double Arch